 Administering network systems requires the ability to understand and solve complex systems and their problems.
 Supporting a variety of PC users of various skill levels requires strong interpersonal skills and the ability to explain technical information to an often non-technical audience.
 A successful network administrator has a focus on customer service.

-Job opportunities for network and computer systems administrators are expected to expand by 6% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
+Network administrator job growth is expected to expand by 4% from 2019 to 2029, according to the U.S. Bureau of Labor Statistics (BLS).
 This is around average in terms of all jobs in the U.S.; nonetheless, the computer networking job outlook is considered good.
 The rise in mobile networks and increased demand for electronic security will fuel the demand for competent PC network administration teams.

 In addition to a good network administrator job outlook, salary for these professionals is quite high.
-The BLS reported that network and computer systems administrators earned a median annual salary of $82,050 in May 2018.
-Maryland, the District of Columbia, New Jersey, California and New York were the states with the top-paying PC network administration positions in 2018.
+The BLS reported that network and computer systems administrators earned a median annual salary of $83,510 in May 2019.
+Maryland, New Jersey, the District of Columbia, California and New York were the states with the top-paying PC network administration positions in 2019.

 If you want to become a network administrator, you might also consider some occupations with similar duties, including those of computer support specialists and database administrators.

 Computer Support Specialist

 For those who want a career managing information databases, becoming a database administrator is a viable career option.
 These administrators analyze information and create a database, perform maintenance and testing, modify the structure when necessary and make sure all information is secure and accessible to the organization.
 A bachelor's degree in a related information technology or computer field is required for entry into this profession, and coursework in database languages is necessary.
-In May of 2018, the BLS stated that database administrators received a median salary of $90,070.
-It also expected an 11% increase in the employment of administrators during the 2019-2029 decade, which is much faster than average.
+In May of 2019, the BLS stated that database administrators received a median salary of $93,750.
+It also expected a 10% increase in the employment of administrators during the 2019-2029 decade, which is much faster than average.